 General Practitioners and other health professionals sometimes bulk bill, which means Medicare pays the whole cost of the appointment.
-If they don't bulk bill, the patient pays some of the cost of the session.
-You can make a claim for a refund if you pay the full cost of your appointment with a GP and many other health service providers.
+If they don't bulk bill, the patient pays some of the cost for the appointment.
+You can make a claim to Medicare for a refund if you pay the full cost of your appointment with a GP and many other health service providers.
 If you receive the Disability Support Pension or have a Health Care Card it is good to let your General Practitioner know as sometimes they will choose to bulk bill.

-Through your General Practitioner, you can have access to a Chronic Disease Management Plan which allows you to have five visits per calendar year to a physiotherapist, podiatrist, dietitian or psychologist at no cost.
+Through your General Practitioner, you can have access to a Chronic Disease Management Plan which allows you to have five visits per calendar year to a physiotherapist, podiatrist, dietitian or psychologist for free.